CedarvilleCyber/RedTeamVault/Techniques/Trolling.md

 cat /dev/random > /dev/[pts-num-of-opponent] # write random stuff to your opponent's terminal.
 The brackets are just to show you that the tty-num is a parameter

 telnet towel.blinkenlights.nl > /dev/[pts-num-of-opponent]

+Alias cd .. to cd . # You'll have to Google this or ask Chat.
+When you do, add it here.
 ```

 # Windows